swiftlang/swift-evolution/proposals/nnnn-actor-isolation-control.md

 }
 ```

-Because the `account` parameter is isolated, `deposit(amount:to:)` is actor-isolated (to its `account` parameter) can access actor-isolated state directly on that parameter.
+Because the `account` parameter is isolated, `deposit(amount:to:)` is actor-isolated (to its `account` parameter) and can access actor-isolated state directly on that parameter.
 The same actor-isolation rules apply:

 ```swift
 extension BankAccount {